 Who is the MedCo Board?

-The MedCo system is operated by a non-executive Board of directors comprised of representatives with cross industry interests and an independent Chair.
+The MedCo system is operated by a non-executive Board comprised of two independent non-executive directors and representatives with cross industry interests and an independent Chair.
 Representatives include members from the following organisations;

 - Association of British Insurers,

 - Association of Personal Injury Lawyers,

 - Forum Of Insurance Lawyers,